pablorq/ubcc-ubuntu_background_color_changer/README.md

 ## How it works
 To change the background color is necessary to change 3 different files with 3 different color codes and also update grub to applythe changes to boot screen.
+The background color is configured for grub boot screen, plymouth screen with Ubuntu logo and Gnome shell login screen.
 The app also makes a backup of your files before to be modified.